When a preschooler can’t say the ‘R’ sound, it’s adorable. But if an older child, teen, or adult can’t say it, it can be mortifying.

 Everyone needs to be heard.

-For more information on what we can do differently to improve speech impediments and unintelligible speech, please call me at (818) 217-0460.
+For more information on what we can do to improve speech impediments and unintelligible speech, please visit our Contact page.